gavinanderegg/gavinanderegg.github.io/_posts/2024/2024-10-13-acf-has-been-hijacked.md

 It's super late at night on Thanksgiving weekend in Canada.
 I shouldn't be thinking about weird internet drama, but here we are.

-[Since I last wrote](https://anderegg.ca/2024/10/10/loyalty-test-checkbox) about the ongoing WordPress drama:
+[Since I last wrote](https://anderegg.ca/2024/10/10/loyalty-test-checkbox) about the ongoing WordPress situation:

 * Matt Mullenweg promoted a "fork" of WordPress that wasn't actually a fork.
 * He then hijacked one of the most prominent plugins in the WordPress development world.